Jan Žižka: A stay in Prague

 The place of Žižka's activity in the years 1411–1419 is not entirely certain.
 According to a later report by Lukáš Pražský (from 1527), Žižka entered the service of Sophia of Bavaria, the wife of Wenceslas IV, as her chamberlain, and he accompanied her when she was attending the preachings of Jan Hus.
 Given that Hus went to the South Bohemian exile in 1413, this report must relate to the years 1411–1412.
 According to the Hussite historian Vavřinec z Březové (Vavřinec of Březová), who knew Žižka personally and referred to the events of 1419, the future Hussite leader then served as a familiaris regis Bohemiae (literally "a family member of the Bohemian king", i.e. a king's courtier).
 This is confirmed by later chronicles from the 16th century, which specifically highlight the exceptional position that Žižka had among the servants of Wenceslas IV.
 It is possible that Žižka took part in the unsuccessful war of the Polish king against the Teutonic Knights in 1414, but concrete evidence is lacking.
 However, it is interesting that just one month after the end of this war campaign, on 7 November 1414, a house in Na Příkopě street in Prague was bought by the one-eyed royal "doorman" Janek (Janek portulanus regius).
 Czech historiography generally accepts that this "doorman" was identical with Žižka.
-On 27 May 1416, the "doorman" Janek sells this house and buys another, smaller one in the Old Town.
+On 27 May 1416, the "doorman" Janek sold this house and buys another, smaller one in the Old Town.